Doublevil/scbspeedrun/levels/any_ml/LCD/LCD12.md

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCD12_CrazyWallClip.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCD12_CrazyWallClip.mp4?raw=true)

   **Notes**
-  - This one is just insane.
+  - This one is just dumb.
   - There are 2 wall clips in that strat (the one on the first jump and the ceiling one).
   - The idea is to regen the dashes to be able to skip part of the level.
   - The ceiling wall clip is completely inconsistent.